salesforce/lwc-rfcs/text/0000-dynamic-import-hints.md

 This RFC suggests authoring syntax for specifying dynamic import hints and describes its metadata shape.

 ## Motivation
-The Hints in dynamic components allows component authors to declare the hint context by parameterizing dynamic imports.
+Using hints allow component authors to declare the component preload context by parameterizing dynamic imports.
 The values from the hints can be used to optimize dependency resolution and pre-fetching.

+## Hint Invariants
+* hint values must be globally available and resolvable on the server side
+* hint values must be statically verifiable
+* hint values must be finite and enumerable (ex: no Math.random())

 ## Detailed design